klisiewicz/flutter-bloc-patterns/README.md

 A `Repository` to handles data operations.
 It knows where to get the data from and what API calls to make when data is updated.
 A `Repository` can utilize a single data source as well as it can be a mediator between different data sources, such as database, web services and caches.

 ##### ViewStateBuilder
 `ViewStateBuilder` is responsible for building the UI based on the view state.
-It comes with a set of handy callbacks, which corresponds to each possible state:
+It's a wrapper over the `BlocBuilder` widget so it accepts a `bloc` object and a set of handy callbacks, which corresponds to each possible state:

 * `onLoading` - informs the presentation layer that the list is loading, so it can display a loading indicator,
 * `onRefreshing` - informs the presentation layer that the list is refreshing, so it can display a refresh indicator or/and the current state of list elements,